Studio Policy 2017

 of the month.
 I do not send out billing statements unless tuition is late, or there is an extra charge (like music or festival registration).
 Parents and adults can look up their accounts on brendakimballpiano.com.

-- I request that parents set up bill pay to send tuition automatically.
+- I strongly suggest that parents set up automatic payments.
 This saves everybody time, and allows us to focus all of our lesson time on learning.
 Plus, I never have to ask the student about money.

 I offer specialized technique training and musical coaching for advanced adult students and teachers on a ‘per lesson’ basis, during school hours.
 School-aged students who want additional lessons may schedule them if time is available on group weeks, for an additional per-lesson fee.